MARCH/InfoAge PDP-11/20 System and Exhibit

 The boxes have old lables such as "manuals from NEWMAN, 1977"; "paper tape programs from USPS Mach.
 FOSDIC VI".
 As of Aug 3 2008, the boxes have yellow Post-it notes saying "11/20 Greenough".

-A detailed but partial inventory of the hardware, software, manuals and paper tapes was done and made available on the Web in 2007-08.
-That information is now up to MARCH to display and use.See MARCH's Web site for more.
+A detailed but partial inventory of the hardware, software, manuals and paper tapes was done and made available to MARCH in 2007-08.

 Card positions in 11/20: front panel to far right